FIWARE/tutorials.Big-Data-Flink/README.md

 If the previous example has not been run, a new subscription will need to be set up.
 A narrower subscription can be set up to only trigger a notification when a motion sensor detects movement.

+> [!NOTE]
-> **Note:** If the previous subscription already exists, this step creating a second narrower Motion-only subscription
+> If the previous subscription already exists, this step creating a second narrower Motion-only subscription
 > is unnecessary.
 There is a filter within the business logic of the scala task itself.

 ```console